kwraight/streamlitTemplateMulti/README.md

 See example page for template structure.
 The procedure is as follows:

-1. make a ''userPages'' sub-directory
+1. make a sub-directory in *userPages* - this will be a new theme

-2. add files to theme directories
+2. add files to theme directory

 ---